Training Certificate Directors: Eric K. Willmarth, Ph.D. and David Paul Smith, Ph.D.

 CSIH 4103: Advanced Hypnosis Practicum and Capstone Paper (4 credits)

-Corresponding courses from the School of Mind-Body Medicine may be substituted for any one (1) of the above courses.
+Corresponding courses from the Department of Mind-Body Medicine may be substituted for any one (1) of the above courses.

 Basic Training and Education in Hypnosis: This course provides students with a basic skill-set to conduct simple hypnotic interventions, along with knowledge about hypnotic concepts and approaches, and a familiarity with research-based applications of hypnosis to common medical and behavioral disorders.
 This course provides students with an introductory level of understanding helpful for engaging in hypnosis-based clinical practice and hypnosis-oriented research in integrative health.
 This course introduces simple trance induction protocols, trance deepening techniques, the use of post-hypnotic suggestion, and techniques to re-alert the subject and close the trance phase.
 Students complete a two-day residential training, and continue with 16 weeks of online learning, reading and research on hypnosis, and supervised practice with volunteers.